Horizon League: Men's basketball

-2014–15

-Following a good outcome, finishing as the 2014 champions, the Milwaukee Panthers were banned from the 2015 NCAA Tournament and postseason play.
-Valparaiso won the regular and postseason championships.
-It entered the NCAA tournament as a 13th seed, although losing in the first round.

-2015–16

-The 2015 season ushered in the arrival of the Northern Kentucky Norse to the league, who departed from the Atlantic Sun Conference.
-Valparaiso won the regular season championship again but was defeated by Green Bay in the tournament championship 78–69.

-2023–24

-The Oakland University Golden Grizzles won the conference tournament in 2024 after finishing at the top of the regular season Horizon League standings.
-Coach Greg Kampe led his 14th seeded Golden Grizzles to a win over 3rd seed Kentucky in the first round of the NCAA tournament.

 Other sports

 The Milwaukee baseball team made national headlines during the 1999 College World Series by upsetting No. 1 ranked Rice in the first round of the NCAA Tournament.
 In the 2004–05 academic year, Milwaukee's men's soccer team defeated 16th-ranked San Francisco, while Detroit upset Michigan in women's soccer in their respective NCAA tournaments.
-Also that year, Butler's men's cross country team finished fourth in the nation at the NCAA Cross-Country Championships, and their own Victoria Mitchell became the first Horizon League athlete to win an individual national title when she captured the 3,000 Meter Steeplechase at the NCAA Outdoor Track and Field Championships.
+Also that year, Butler's men's cross country team finished fourth in the nation at the NCAA Division I men's cross country championships, and their own Victoria Mitchell became the first Horizon League athlete to win an individual national title when she captured the 3,000 Meter Steeplechase at the NCAA Outdoor Track and Field Championships.
 Green Bay also upset 6th-ranked Oregon State in the opening round of the NCAA softball tournament.

-Although the league does not sponsor football, current members Robert Morris and Youngstown State play in Division I FCS.
-Youngstown State plays in the Missouri Valley Football Conference; Robert Morris originally planned to play the 2020–21 season as an independent and join Big South Conference football in July 2021, but COVID-19 issues led the Big South to bring Robert Morris into its football league for its rescheduled spring 2021 season.